efeuentertainment/vigicad/README.md

 Nuts
   - https://aliexpress.com/item/32874684920.html
     - 8x "M2.5" (2 for the motor board / 2 between motor board and middle plate / 2 middle plate / 2 between head plate and top plate)
-    - 16x "M2" ( 3 for the USB bracket / 8 to mount camera onto head / 2 to fix the pan servo on the head pan plate / 3 to fix gripper u-bracket onto middle plate)
+    - 24x "M2" ( 3 for the USB bracket / 8 to mount camera onto head / 2 to fix the pan servo on the head pan plate / 3 to fix gripper u-bracket onto middle plate / 8 to mount N20 motor brackets to middle plate)

-    - add motor mounts

 <details><summary>old Vigibot partlist listed by category</summary>